-- (a) any additional funds that the Council may from time to time add to the PIF; and - (b) any accumulations of capital and income on the PIF. - (2) A term or expression that is defined in the Local Government Act 2002 and used but not defined in this Act has the same meaning as in the Local Government Act 2002, as the case requires.
+- (a) any additional funds that the Council may from time to time add to the PIF; and - (b) any accumulations of capital and income on the PIF. - (2) A term or expression that is defined in the Local Government Act 2002 and used but not defined in this Act has the same meaning as in the Local Government Act 2002.